coderefinery/git-intro/_episodes/01-motivation.md

   - Discuss the reasons why we advocate distributed version control.
 ---

+## The essence of version control in one minute

+- System which **records snapshots** of a project
+- Implements **branching**:
+  - you can work on several feature branches and switch between them
+  - different people can work on the same code without interfering
+  - you can experiment with an idea and discard it if it turns out to be a bad idea
+- Implements **merging**:
+  - tool to merge development branches for you (conflicts may appear)

+---

 ## Food for thought

 - Have you ever had to work with other people on the same project in parallel?
 What were the challenges?